 First To Fight: US Marines In The Korean War (1950-53)

 Overall, First To Fight: US Marines In The Korean War (1950-53) is a powerful and insightful documentary series that provides a comprehensive look at one of the most pivotal conflicts of the 20th century.
 Through the personal stories of those who fought in Korea, viewers gain a deep understanding of the challenges faced by the US military during the war and the bravery and sacrifice required to overcome them.
 Whether you are a military history buff, a fan of documentaries, or simply interested in learning more about this long and bloody conflict, this series is sure to keep you engaged and informed throughout.

-First To Fight: US Marines In The Korean War (1950-53) is a series that is currently running and has 1 seasons (12 episodes).
-The series first aired on June 1, 2010.
+First To Fight: US Marines In The Korean War (1950-53) is a series that ran for 1 seasons (12 episodes) between June 1, 2010 and on C3 Entertainment

+First To Fight: US Marines In The Korean War (1950-53)